De-identified Health Information to Improve Patient Care

 The right type, amount, and quality of data provide healthcare practitioners with critical insights about patients.
 Data also allows them to communicate effectively with patients, speed up diagnoses, and deliver better and more efficient care.
 Medical and health researchers also leverage data to develop new medicines, treatments, and vaccinations, identify disease risk factors, prevent or address epidemics, and disseminate knowledge to improve public health and extend human longevity.

-However, the use of this data can compromise the privacy of individuals to whom it belongs.
+However, using this data can compromise the privacy of individuals to whom it belongs.
 Over the past few decades, laws like HIPAA have evolved to protect the privacy of individuals in the U.S. Other countries have also developed their own data privacy laws, including Canada, Australia, and the EU (GDPR).

 However, de-identification can be a challenging task.
-This article explores some of these challenges and explains how the medical data de-identification service from John Snow Labs helps eliminate them.
+This article explores some of these challenges and explains how to get de-identified health information and how the healthcare data de-identification service from John Snow Labs helps eliminate them.

 Before we get into these details, let’s start with the basics.

-What is Medical Data De-identification and Why is it Required?
+What is Deidentified Patient Data and Why is it Required?

 De-identification involves removing Personally Identifiable Data (PII) and Protected Health Information (PHI) from the data.
 Removing personal identifiers from health information helps mitigate privacy risks to patients.
-It also enables HIPAA-covered healthcare organizations, researchers, etc. to safely use medical data for comparative effectiveness studies, medical research studies, life sciences research, policy assessments, and other endeavors.
+It also enables HIPAA-covered healthcare organizations, researchers, etc., to safely use de-identified health information (patient data) for comparative effectiveness studies, medical research studies, life sciences research, policy assessments, and other endeavors.
 De-identification also enables these entities to share data with each other without violating the privacy of patients.

 Finally, de-identifying data before further processing eliminates the need for entities to get authorization from each patient.
 This reduces their administrative burden while ensuring that they have the data they need for their use cases.

-In the U.S., the de-identification of PHI is a requirement under the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA).
-The privacy laws of many other countries, including Canada, Australia, and EU nations also mandate the de-identification of patients PHI prior to its processing, analysis, or sharing.
+In the U.S., the de-identification of PHI is a requirement under the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA de-identification rules).
+The privacy laws of many other countries, including Canada, Australia, and EU nations, also mandate the PHI de-identification prior to its processing, analysis, or sharing.

 The de-identification of medical data is expressly governed under HIPAA.
 HIPAA’s Privacy Rule states that health information is not individually identifiable – i.e., it is adequately de-identified – if it doesn’t identify an individual, and if the covered entity does not believe that the data can be used to identify an individual.